logo

 SciComm is also crucial in archaeology for several reasons.
 First, it ensures that new discoveries and interpretations are rigorously examined and validated by other experts in the field.
 For example, when an archaeologist publishes a paper on a new finding in a peer-reviewed journal, they provide detailed evidence, discuss methodologies, and place their findings within the context of existing research.
 Second, SciComm fosters collaboration and innovation.
 By sharing detailed findings and methodologies, archaeologists can build upon each other's work, leading to new insights and advancements in the field.
 It's a continuous dialogue, where each discovery adds a piece to the larger puzzle of human history.
 This collaborative nature of SciComm is especially important in fostering an interdisciplinary approaches—combining methods from fields like geophysics, geology, geography, informatics and others—and understanding an aspect from different perspectives.
 Finally, SciComm plays a key role in maintaining the integrity and credibility of the field.
 It involves strict standards for evidence and argumentation, ensuring that conclusions are based on solid research and sound reasoning.

-Venn Diagram by Jona Schlegel
+Venn Diagram of Science and Scientific Communication by Jona Schlegel

 Concluding Thoughts: The Synergy of SciCom and SciComm